-- Beginning in AY18, the U.S. Army War College will transition to a new system of academic evaluations.
-This includes an electronic Oral Comprehensive Exam Report (resident program), revised Course Evaluation Report (CER) [all USAWC programs in excess of four weeks], and a new program level Academic Evaluation Report (AER).

-- The new system will use a common set of focused assessment areas, provide useful and insightful information about a graduate, and allow for stratification of a graduating class.
+- Beginning in AY18, the U.S. Army War College will transition to a new system of academic evaluations to include a revised Course Evaluation Report (CER) [all USAWC programs in excess of four weeks].
+REP will use a new program level Academic Evaluation Report (AER) for AY18 and DEP will institute it for Class of 2019. - The new system will use a common set of focused assessment areas, provide useful and insightful information about a graduate, and allow for stratification of a graduating class.
 The use of algorithms will support auto-population of an end of program evaluation that is defensible and provides direct evidence of student learning, while simultaneously reducing faculty workload.
 Faculty advisors have final edit permissions to ensure each report accurately reflects student performance and capabilities.